credativ/plutono/docs/sources/enterprise/usage-insights/_index.md

 +++
 title = "Usage insights"
-description = "Understand how your Grafana instance is used" keywords = ["grafana", "usage-insights", "enterprise"] aliases = ["/docs/grafana/latest/enterprise/usage-insights/"] weight = 100
+description = "Understand how your Plutono instance is used" keywords = ["plutono", "usage-insights", "enterprise"] aliases = ["/docs/plutono/latest/enterprise/usage-insights/"] weight = 100
 +++

 # Usage insights

-Usage insights allow you to have a better understanding of how your Grafana instance is used.
+Usage insights allow you to have a better understanding of how your Plutono instance is used.

 The usage insights feature collects a number of aggregated data and stores them in the database:
 - Dashboard views (aggregated and per user)